heffergm/homework/provision/COMMENTS.md

 ### Nginx Playbook Comments

-Installs nginx via EPEL, which seems generally safe and common on CentOS.
+Installs nginx via EPEL.
 Copies in required files with strict perms for SSL related items.

 I didn't bother creating an init or runit script for nginx and just let it daemonize itself.
 Were this something that ended up being used in an environment where it mattered, I'd use runit simply to